tce9232/Bon-Iver-Text-Bot/README.md

 ### Using my model:

 In order to skip the training step, you can download the models and checkpoint folders directly from these Dropbox folders:
-* The [124M model](https://www.dropbox.com/sh/ixpjn1ey1xnpugc/AACnduiAlvHbiW9QY3XKIm1Da?dl=0) goes in the models folder
+* The [124M model](dl.dropboxusercontent.com/sh/ixpjn1ey1xnpugc/AACnduiAlvHbiW9QY3XKIm1Da?dl=0) goes in the models folder
-* The [run1 model](https://www.dropbox.com/sh/0pzwdql6gewlron/AAAqavneijW6etF_bpD3hYnYa?dl=0) goes in the checkpoint folder
+* The [run1 model](dl.dropboxusercontent.com/sh/0pzwdql6gewlron/AAAqavneijW6etF_bpD3hYnYa?dl=0) goes in the checkpoint folder

-Unzip these folders in their respective folders.
+Unzip these in their respective folders.

 ## Twilio Setup